DarkCows/tweakfork/README.md

     * While looking at noteblock, press number keys to add the amount of notes. eg, for high F note 23, press 1 two times then press 3 (1 = 10, 0 = reset)
     * Use plus key to add 1, minus key to subtract 1.
     * Press letter keys A-G to set notes by letter name (only when Configs.Generic.noteEditLetters is set to true).
 Use Tab to toggle octave.
+22. afkIgnoreInput -> if true, afk timeout ignores all player input and the timer never resets.
+23. noteblockScroll -> use the scrollwheel to change noteblock pitch<
+34. notePlayKey -> play the current noteblock pitch using the key specified under `Hotkeys -> notePlayKey`

 *Using Selectively Visible Blocks for the [brewer](https://www.youtube.com/watch?v=1_jSkyq-WOs) video*
 <img width="1280" alt="Screen Shot 2021-02-16 at 2 01 08 PM" src="https://user-images.githubusercontent.com/13282284/108109105-7742c280-705f-11eb-81cf-b5341ca740c3.png">